We’ve all been there; you have the opportunity to pitch your dream client.

 If rituals and superstitions provide you a feeling of control, by all means, use them to combat the stress that comes with the territory (pun intended).

 We all welcome a pinch of luck.
 Unfortunately, it’s not predictable, repeatable or scalable.
-An even better strategy to feel in control during your pitch is to train harder.
+An even better strategy to feel in control is to develop a winning sales approach.

 Until then, good luck… I mean, break a leg!